-Premiere Children’s Dentistry in Brandywine, Middletown & Hockessin, DE
+Premiere Children’s Dentistry in Brandywine / Wilmington, Middletown, Hockessin & Newark, DE

-Here at Dental Associates of Delaware, our Brandywine, Middletown and Hockessin, DE dentists and their teams believe that early dental care can promote a lifetime of healthy smiles for your child.
+Here at Dental Associates of Delaware, our Brandywine / Wilmington, Hockessin, Middletown and Newark, DE dentists and their teams believe that early dental care can promote a lifetime of healthy smiles for your child.
 Our primary goal is to help your child achieve and maintain optimal oral health by using advances in dental techniques and technologies and by keeping their scheduled dental exams frequent and regular.
 We know that approaching dental care for your child can be confusing and daunting.
 In order to help you navigate the world of children’s dentistry, we have offered information and advice for parents below.

 Normally the first tooth erupts between ages 6 to 12 months.
 Gums may be sore and tender until the age of 3.
 Rubbing sore gums gently with a clean finger, the back of a cold spoon or a cold wet cloth helps soothe the gums.
 Teething rings work well, but avoid teething biscuits—they contain sugar that is not good for baby teeth.